-Based in the old Mitre 10 building on the corner of Milne Drive and Kapiti Road, the previously single-level, open plan building with a footprint of 1085 square metres had been transformed into a state-of-the-art, 21st century learning environment at a cost of $3.5 million.
+Based on the old Mitre 10 building on the corner of Milne Drive and Kapiti Road, the previously single-level, open-plan building with a footprint of 1085 square metres had been transformed into a state-of-the-art, 21st-century learning environment at a cost of $3.5 million.
 Purpose-built facilities included a commercial kitchen, training restaurant, beauty salon, hairdressing salon, training cafe and bar, and outside, a climbing wall for outdoor adventure students.
 The new mezzanine floor housed the library, classrooms and computer suites.

 With the new health building taking up a significant area of land along the western edge of the Porirua campus, Te Wānanga Māori relocated from their building Iti Rearea to a new home in the Business and Computing Centre (E Block).
 The tomokanga from Iti Rearea was installed facing the Atrium, while James Molnar’s series of large scale paintings, which had decorated its interior, were relocated to one of the classroom walls.
 Sliding glass partitions throughout the space were decorated with motifs also designed by James Molnar.

 Called Te Manawa, the new space was blessed in June, with the tomokanga unveiled by James Molnar.

-Susan Cauchi stood down as deputy chief executive after four years in the role and eleven years at Whitireia.
+Susan Cauchi stood down as deputy chief executive after four years in the role and a total of eleven years at Whitireia.
 She had been closely involved in a number of important developments at Whitireia, particularly around quality and academic systems, and the new External Evaluation and Review (EER) process in which Whitireia, as an early adopter, achieved top rankings.
-Susan Cauchi has also been prominent in the establishment of a Combined Academic Board with WelTec as part of the Students First strategic partnership developed during 2011.
+Susan Cauchi had also been prominent in the establishment of a Combined Academic Board with WelTec as part of the Students First strategic partnership developed during 2011.